 One of the most haunted cities in America, Savannah is a Southern belle with a troubled past, a city where the cobblestones cover entire cemeteries and the historic homes are not all they seem.
-Here are some of Savannah’s most haunted – and most loved – supernatural sites, and the stories that surround them.
+Here are some of the most haunted historic sights in Savannah, and the stories that surround them.

 The Kehoe House

 Completed in 1892 for the William Kehoe marriage and their ten children, the Kehoe House has lived a long life as a family home, a boarding house and a funeral parlor.
 Nowadays it remains beautiful as ever as an upscale bed and breakfast on the beautiful Columbia Square, haunted by the legend of the Kehoe twins, who died playing in a fireplace.

 Rumor has it that it’s the reason all fireplaces in the inn are adorned with cherubs, to remember the twins.
 Guests often hear children laughing and playing in the empty hallways.
 Others have reported that in rooms 201 and 203 someone has sat on their bed, leaving indentations and warmth.
 Such hauntings, however, are sparser than they are in other supernatural sites around Savannah, but guests love to visit the Kehoe House for the helpful staff, it’s beautiful interiors and prime location.

 From the time it opened in 1753, the Pirates’ House has been boarding and feeding countless sailors, merchants and, of course, pirates passing through Savannah.
 The folks at the Pirates’ House have moved on to landlubbers since then, serving up some of the best Southern cuisine in town to locals and tourists alike.
 Rumors of various hauntings surround the Pirates’ House.
 Staff tells stories of a storage space upstairs with a spirited dweller whose footsteps can be heard from the dining room below.